VirtusLab/ide-probe/docs/workspace.md

 It can be defined as one of:

+1. Directory on the filesystem
+`probe.workspace.path = "file://home/foo/bar"`

-1. Directory on the classpath
+2. Directory on the classpath

-`probe.workspace.path = "classpath://foo/bar"`
+`probe.workspace.path = "classpath:/foo/bar"`
-2. Directory within a jar
+3. Directory within a jar

-`probe.workspace.path = "jar://foo.jar!/bar/baz"`
+`probe.workspace.path = "jar:file://foo.jar!/bar/baz"`

-3. Github repository
+4. Github repository

 `probe.workspace.path = "https://github.com/foo/bar"`